ahmadzakiyox/nuxbot/README.md

 }
 ```

-`ownerBot`: your WhatsApp number.
-`prefix`: bot's prefix.
-`nao`: SauceNAO API key.
-You can get it [here](https://saucenao.com/user.php) by creating an account.
-`openAiKey`: OpenAI API key.
-You can get it [here](https://platform.openai.com/account/api-keys) by creating an account.
+`XCODERS`: XCODERS API key.
+You can get it [here](https://xcoders-api.onrender.com) by creating an account.
+`RSNCHAT`: Rsnchat API key.
+You can get it [here](https://discord.gg/r5QWdKfQxr) Join discord server and create account with /new slash command and get your apikey with /key slash command for free!

 `authorStick`: name of the author sticker pack.
 `packStick`: name of the sticker pack.
 - CHANGE OWNER NUMBER [Here](https://github.com/TURBOHYPER/Toxic-Alexa_V2/blob/master/settings.json)